Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 This house has been styled in 1930's styled set over three floors.
 Staying at the Back to Backs gives a more homely stay in the city and a chance to experience urban history, without losing modern comforts.
 The sitting room is on the top floor giving the opportunity to sit above the streets to enjoy the cosmopolitan city.
 It is within easy walking distance of New Street and Moor Street train station.
 The Bullring shopping centre is within 2 minutes walk as well as the famous Birmingham Markets.
-There are also a large amount of restaurants, bars and nightclubs within a short walking distance, as well as the Hippodrome and Alexandra theatre, cinemas, museum and the Leisure Box (ice skating and bowling).
+There are also a large amount of restaurants, bars and nightclubs within a short walking distance, as well as the Hippodrome and Alexandra theatre, cinemas and museums.

 Heating: gas central heating is provided.